michaelkornblum/soda-fountain/README.md

 Once again, you will be asked for your administrative password and npm will download the packages needed to make Soda-Fountain work.

 **Note:** Soda-Fountain uses over 35 Node packages in order to do its magic.
 As a result the downloading and installation of these dependencies may take some time.
 Please be patient.

+### Start init.js
+Once the remaining Node packages have been installed, its time to answer a few questions.
+These questions are used to build some of the more redundant parts of your website.
+To make the process as easy as possible, Soda-Fountain comes with a small Node script that is based on [inquirer.js](https://github.com/SBoudrias/Inquirer.js/) so you can enter this information directly from the command line.
+Just run ```node init.js``` and fill out the short questionnaire that follows.
+Once all the questions have been answered, a new file named ```site.json``` will be created in your ```/src/data``` directory.
+The ```site.json``` file is used by many templates in Soda-Fountain to create the head, header and footer sections of your website.